-For over 40 years, much research has been conducted to explain the lack of women leaders in the executive management (C-suite) positions at Fortune 500 companies.
-Many theories abound as reasons why women are underrepresented in top leadership positions as are numerous suggestions on how to tackle the problem.
+For over 40 years, a number of studies have been conducted to explain the lack of women leaders in executive management (C-suite) positions at Fortune 500 companies.
+Research from exploring the reasons why women are underrepresented in top leadership positions to recommendations on how to tackle the problem have been published.
+However, despite decades of extensive research and proposed solutions, the gender gap in executive leadership remain.

 Theories and Explanations

-Researchers have proposed five main theories as reasons for the disparity in the number of women in C-suite positions: Glass Ceiling Phenomenon; Career Pipeline Barrier; Genetic Predisposition; Economic Incompatibility and Family Work Conflict Bias.
+Researchers have proposed five main theories as reasons for the disparity in the number of women in C-suite positions.
+These theories include: Glass Ceiling Phenomenon; Career Pipeline Barrier; Genetic Predisposition; Economic Incompatibility and Family Work Conflict Bias.

 Glass Ceiling Phenomenon